Shaaali/identity-apps/docs/guides/authentication/jit-user-provisioning.md

 ## Troubleshoot sign-in flow errors

-When you disable the JIT configuration and integrate it into an application authentication sequence, you must ensure configured multi-factor options are skipped during the authentication flow or enable JIT configuration for an affected connection.
-Else the authentication flow will break.
-This is because certain MFA mechanisms (such as TOTP and EmailOTP) require the users to have local accounts in Asgardeo.
+If you have disabled JIT provisioning for an IdP, you need to validate its effect on your applications that use [multi-factor authentication (MFA)](https://stasgrdocsdeeus201.z20.web.core.windows.net/asgardeo/docs/guides/authentication/mfa/).
+This is because certain MFA mechanisms (such as TOTP and EmailOTP) require the login users to have local accounts in Asgardeo.
+Therefore, the application’s sign-in flow involving JIT-disabled IdPs and the MFA options will break by default.

 In the user login flow, the authentication step for subject identification is where the login user is identified by validating credentials.
 For the MFA step to work, the user credentials that were validated should be stored in a local user account.
 This means that JIT provisioning is required for external IdPs that are configured as the subject identification step.